M66B/FairEmail/README.md

 # FairEmail

-*Open source, privacy friendly email app*
+*Open source, privacy friendly email app for Android*

 This email app might be for you if your current email app: